What are my prescription copays or coinsurance?

 What is a mail service pharmacy?

 A mail service pharmacy delivers medicines to your home through the mail.
-By using a mail service pharmacy you can get up to a 90-day supply of medication.
+By using a mail service pharmacy you can get up to a 90-day supply of medication, often at a lower copay.
 Mail service pharmacies deliver medicines in a confidential package.
 Many people prefer the convenience of this type of service.
 Senior Preferred members are not required to use a mail service pharmacy.
 However, if you are interested in using one, please call Customer Service.
+More details may be found here.

 How do I request reimbursement for a prescription I paid for myself?